naviabbot/ip-tester/README.md

 You can get Ruby using the one-click installer from http://rubyinstaller.org/

 ##Gems
-After you install Ruby, next would be the gems
+After you install Ruby, next would be the gems.
+One can do this with Bundler.

 ```
-gem install ffi net-ping green_shoes
+gem install bundler && bundle install
 ```

 #Install Done!